 Chemistry Diagnostic Test

-The exam will be available online beginning May 1, 2022.
-Please complete the exam before July 1, 2022 so that your placement recommendation will be available during your New Student Session, thus allowing you to enroll in the appropriate course.
+The exam will be available online beginning May 1, 2023.
+Please complete the exam before July 1, 2023 so that your placement recommendation will be available during your New Student Orientation, thus allowing you to enroll in the appropriate course.
 There is no charge for taking this examination and the results are advisory.

 Mathematics Diagnostic Test